TheBlep/Le_Engineer_Blog/README.md

 ### Fixed Bugs
 - contrast on dark background was not high enough for accessability and was changed to a bright text on darker background
-- Comments were not accessable from the admin page, fixed by connecting the comments via adding to the urls
+- Comments were not accessible from the admin page, fixed by connecting the comments via adding to the urls
 - Delete comment confirmation was not visible.
 Fixed by adding text-black to the content.
 - The subscribe button was throwing errors and breaking the entire website when a link was added.
 This was fixed by removing the 'a' tag and replacing it with a form and an action= instead of an href.
 - Many more bugs were fixed but non as largely breaking as the ones above.